 Allocating capital to the most deserving enterprises is an important function of active managers.

-But new public offerings account for only a tiny amount of trading.
+But new public offerings account for a limited amount of trading.

 The vast majority of the time, active managers are simply trading with each other.